mazwat/mazwat.github.io/arduino-lm.md

 ## How the Arduino Processes the World

 The Arduino can only process electronic signals.
-This means that stimuli from the physical world need to be transduced  to electrical signals before they can be processed from within your code.
+This means that stimuli from the physical world needs to be transduced  to electrical signals before they can be processed from within your code.

 -   14 **Digital** IO pins (0-14)
 -   6 **Analogue in** pins(0-5)